Daxanius/FishcomGL/README.md

 ## Usage

-ComfishGL is a C# class library.
+FishcomGL is a C# class library.

 Here are the methods, data types and variables you can use.